 Just a tip for booking from Thailand they will try to tell you that it is still closed, please do not believe this and talk to fellow backpackers.

-VIVA VANG VIENG over 5 years agoAnswered by Moukey VangVieng via WorldNomads.com
+VIVA VANG VIENG about 7 years agoAnswered by Moukey VangVieng via WorldNomads.com